The Beckenham Primary School Student Representative Council was the inaugural metropolitan Commissioner's Advisory Committee in 2010.

-The advice from both Advisory Committees has helped decide the design of the Commissioner’s annual report for 2010.
+The advice from both Advisory Committees has helped decide the design of the Commissioner’s 2010-11 Annual Report.

 As part of their 'Us and our community' project, the Beckenham Primary School Student Representative Council held a multicultural and multi-age lunch on Wednesday 2nd December at the Beckenham Community Church Hall.